Golden State Warriors Primary Logo

 In 1976 the Warriors changed the yellow backdrop to be yellow basketball with the outline of California and the star on the Bay Area.
 Wordmark “GOLDEN STATE” in blue on top and “WARRIORS” in blue on the bottom.

-The next logo for the Warriors is an outline of the state of California with a blue star on the Bay Area and #14 on a yellow circle with wordmark “GOLDEN STATE WARRIORS” in blue.
+A darker yellow circle and the state of California with a star indicating the Bay Area in blue.
+An encircled wordmark “GOLDEN STATE WARRIORS” in blue.

 San Francisco Warriors